danhphan/git-tutorial/0-installation.md

 Note that you need to replace "Your name" with your own information.
 Please use the same email address you used for your GitHub account.

-For a more user-friendly text editor, we recommend [Atom](https://atom.io) and you can associate it with Git by typing the following command in your terminal/git bash window:
+For a more user-friendly text editor, we recommend [Visual Studio Code](https://code.visualstudio.com/) and you can associate it with Git by typing the following command in your terminal/git bash window:

 {% highlight console %}
-$ git config --global core.editor "atom --wait"
+$ git config --global core.editor "code --wait"
 {% endhighlight %}

 The following command also lets you see a rudimentary graphic of your history